 In general, results presented in this report and by Shaul and Geiger (2016) suggest that the decline in size of adult coho salmon returning to Southeast Alaska since the early 1980s was driven primarily by offshore marine prey availability rather than fishery selection.
 Based on extensive literature pointing to the minimal armhook squid (Berryteuthis anonychus) as the primary prey of coho salmon in offshore waters where most growth occurs, Shaul and Geiger (2016) inferred that the substantial (65%) variation in troll-caught coho weight explained by the PDO and GOA pink salmon catch biomass (averaged over 2-year lags) represented direct control of squid populations by bottom-up (climate) and top-down (predation by pink salmon) factors.
-Our findings presented here suggest that gillnet fishery selection operates in the same direction as factors that reduce growth, but is secondary to factors that operate through the food chain in reducing adult size.
+Our findings presented here suggest that drift gillnet fishery selection operates in the same direction as factors that reduce growth, but is secondary to factors that operate through the food chain in reducing adult size.
 Size selection appears relatively low for females because of their intermediate size range and substantially lower variation in length (only 55% of variation found in males).

-Likewise, gillnet fishery selection appears to have had a relatively small effect on the sex ratio of spawners compared with the effect of differential survival between the sexes linked to growth and apparent sex-specific risk-taking in the marine environment (Holtby and Healy 1990; Spidle et al. 1998; Shaul and Geiger 2016).
-In the comparison between odd (poor growth) and even (good growth) years during 1998–2011, the estimated female-to-male ratio averaged 25.3% lower prior to the gillnet fishery and 30.8% lower in the escapement in odd years, while the gillnet fishery reduced the average female-to-male ratio by 6.2% in all years.
-The effect of the gillnet fishery on the sex ratio was lower in good growth years (3.1%) compared with poor growth years (10.3%).
+Likewise, drift gillnet fishery selection appears to have had a relatively small effect on the sex ratio of spawners compared with the effect of differential survival between the sexes linked to growth and apparent sex-specific risk-taking in the marine environment (Holtby and Healy 1990; Spidle et al. 1998; Shaul and Geiger 2016).
+In the comparison between odd (poor growth) and even (good growth) years during 1998–2011, the estimated female-to-male ratio averaged 25.3% lower prior to the drift gillnet fishery and 30.8% lower in the escapement in odd years, while the drift gillnet fishery reduced the average female-to-male ratio by 6.2% in all years.
+The effect of the drift gillnet fishery on the sex ratio was lower in good growth years (3.1%) compared with poor growth years (10.3%).

 Shaul and Geiger (2016) found that the female-to-male ratio was positively related to marine survival during 2002–2014, but not during the entire time series (1990–2014).
 The result for the full series was strongly affected by a single major outlier in the 1991 adult return year when the female-to-male ratio was the lowest observed and marine survival was high.
 Returns to the Berners River and other mainland river systems in 1991 were the latest ever observed in fisheries (Figure 18); an unusually high proportion of the adults sampled in the Berners River were recently-arrived bright fish, and much of the run was distributed downstream from the pools where fish were beach seined for samples.
 Therefore, it is possible that the 1991 sex-ratio sample was biased toward males, which tend to migrate into freshwater slightly earlier than females (e.g., the median date of adult males at the Auke Creek weir typically precedes the median migration date of females by 1 to 4 days).